Klement Gottwald

-Klement Gottwald (/cs/; 23 November 1896 – 14 March 1953) was a Czech communist politician, who was the leader of the Communist Party of Czechoslovakia from 1929 until his death in 1953 – titled as general secretary until 1945 and as chairman from 1945 to 1953.
+Klement Gottwald (/cs/; 23 November 1896 – 14 March 1953) was a Czech communist revolutionary and politician, who was the leader of the Communist Party of Czechoslovakia from 1929 until his death in 1953 – titled as general secretary until 1945 and as chairman from 1945 to 1953.
 He was the first leader of Communist Czechoslovakia from 1948 to 1953.

 Following the collapse of democratic Czechoslovakia after the Munich Agreement, the right-wing leadership of the Czechoslovak Second Republic banned the Communist Party, forcing Gottwald to emigrate to the Soviet Union in November 1938.
 In 1943, Gottwald agreed with representatives of the Czechoslovak-government-in-exile located in London, along with President Edvard Beneš, to unify domestic and foreign anti-fascist resistance and form the National Front.
 He was the 14th prime minister of Czechoslovakia from July 1946 until June 1948, the first Communist to hold the post.
 In June 1948, he was elected as Czechoslovakia's first Communist president, four months after the 1948 coup d'état in which his party seized power with the backing of the Soviet Union.
 He held the post until his death.

 Early life

-Childhood and youth

 Klement Gottwald was born on 23 November 1896, but it is unclear if in Dědice (today part of Vyškov) or in Hoštice-Heroltice.
 His mother was an unmarried maidservant.
 Before World War I he was trained in Vienna as a carpenter but also actively participated in the activities of the Social Democratic youth movement.